Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ###### Quarantine proved to be the perfect time to spend more than a week pretty much only designing some intersections.
 I've got to 107 before I finally said to myself: "ENOUGH".
-Actually, there are 214 (rail) blueprints, but half of that is just versions with solar panels and accumulators fit in between the lanes because "why not?".
+Actually, there were 214 (rail) blueprints (now 218), but half of that is just versions with solar panels and accumulators fit in between the lanes because "why not?".
 At first, these were called "Books of 1001 Railway Blueprints" and there were 10 books to get separately, but since 1.0 came out, I've decided to finally make use of book nesting and do some polishing/updates with the recent features and some new ideas.
 Hope you'll enjoy, and remember: Factory Must Grow.